-Naturally occurring asbestos deposits have also been a concern for Washington residents.
-In mountainous areas of the northeast portion of the state, above Spokane in the Okanogan highlands and central Cascades, chrysotile asbestos is present in serpentine rock deposits.
+Asbestos deposits have also been a concern for Washington residents.
+Mountainous areas of the northeast part of the state have asbestos.
+It is above Spokane in the Okanogan Highlands and central Cascades.
+Chrysotile asbestos is present in serpentine rock deposits.
 Asbestos in serpentine rock was also discovered around Wenatchee and Ellensburg, but these sites were not mined.

 Washington’s asbestos production was limited to two sites: An amphibole deposit near Lyman in Skagit County and a mine near Alta Lake in Okanogan County.
 The narrow Lyman deposit was mined in 1891 over a distance of 75 feet.
 Records from Engineering and Mining Journal show the first shipment from the mine was approximately 75 tons.
 The mine is located near Hamilton across the Skagit River from Lyman.